 The binge/starve cycle

 Another damaging memory I have at this age, is of walking upstairs at home in my PJ shorts and t-shirt, and overhearing my dad tell my mum that I "had big fat white thighs".
 I sat in my room vowing to stop eating entirely, with the hope of getting back to being underweight, losing my thighs and breasts and silencing everyone.
 But I failed and caved into a cone of chips and a huge bag of malteasers the next day at lunch, because I was just so damn hungry from spending all night crying.
 This is when my binge-starve cycle started.
 I would starve myself most of the day when I was around other people, and then I would binge on any old junk I could get my hands on from the shop on the way home from college.

 Meeting my now-husband

-In the summer of 2006 I met another lad, who 10 years later would become my husband.
+In the summer of 2006 I met a guy, who 10 years later would become my husband.
 I felt entirely comfortable around him and respected.
-The same couldn't be said of some of his friends, who would constantly remind me that he was only interested in me because of my breasts.
+The same couldn't be said of some of his friends, who would constantly tell me that he was only interested in me because of my breasts.
 He didn't try to force himself on me like other lads had, and was genuinely interested in getting to know me.
 I felt safe and protected with him, knowing that he would jump to my defense if someone said something untoward.

 Around this time, I stopped trying to starve myself and stopped googling breast-reduction surgery.
 Instead I focused on my A-levels, university application and my part time job in a supermarket.
 My evenings were spent between two different youth groups, which gave me the time I needed away from home.